Solar panel car roofs: are they a good idea?

 The Lightyear One is a solar-roofed challenger to Sono Motors’ Sion, but the differences between the two are pretty stark.

-For starters, the Lightyear One is currently available for reservation for 119,000 Euro (about $128,500), which is nearly 5 times the cost of the Sion.
-More importantly, the Lightyear One has a battery that can hold 60 kWh—less than twice that of the Sion—but because of the car’s sleek design, the One can get almost 3 times the range than Sono can offer.
+For starters, the Lightyear One is currently available for reservation for 150,000 Euro (about $170,000), which is more than 5 times the cost of the Sion.
+More importantly, the Lightyear One has a battery that can hold 60 kWh — a little less than twice that of the Sion — but because of the car’s sleek design, the One can get almost 3 times the range that Sono can offer.

-The roof of the Lightyear One contains 5 square meters of solar panels (cells, actually), packed more densely than those on the Sion.
+The roof of the Lightyear One contains 5 square meters of solar cells, packed more densely than those on the Sion.
 Basically, it looks like Lightyear managed to fit about the same generating power as Sono did, but only on the roof and hood.

 Lightyear claims the One can get 12 km (7.46 mi) of range for every hour it spends in the bright sun, which would mean an average of about 30 miles per day in most places.
 And although we’re just as skeptical of that claim as we are of Sono’s, the increased efficiency of the Lightyear One makes it plausible that you could see that much production on a good day.